 18. 100 Words That Describe Our School

-This is a perfect activity for kids who are still developing basic vocabulary skills.
-Ask your students to think of 100 words that describe their school.
-Use the words to fill in a drawn outline in the shape of the school building on a poster!
+This creative activity is perfect for your kids who are still developing basic vocabulary skills.
+Simply ask them to think of 100 words that describe their school.
+Afterward, use these words to fill in a shape or use them to build a poster.